treigerm/WaterNet/README.md

 # DeepWater

-This is a program which learns to identify water in satellite images.
+Using publicly available satellite imagery and OSM data we train a convolutional neural net to predict water occurrences in satellite images.

 ## Installation

-For running the program yourself you will need Docker, some actual satellite imagery and shapefiles to create the labels.
+For running the program yourself you will need Docker, some actual satellite imagery and corresponding shapefiles to create the labels.

 ### Getting the data

 I got my satellite imagery from [USGS](https://earthexplorer.usgs.gov/) (you will need to register to download the data).
 The shapefiles are from [Geofabrik](http://download.geofabrik.de/).
-I've provided links on which data I used for training my classifier in [Downloads](##Downloads).
+I've provided links on which data I used for training my classifier in [Downloads](#downloads).

 ### Running the program